Eclipsess/Writing-Collection/README.md

 - 因为: because, as, since
   - 接词: due to, because of
   - we postulate the reason is that xxx
-- 所以: hence, thus, therefore
+- 所以: hence, thus, therefore，As a consequence
 - 转折: Nevertheless,
 - 连词: Indeed, Besides, Consequently,
 - ispire; motivate; is reminiscent of(The iterative structure of this algorithm is reminiscent of a neural network with multiple layers.). 继承: inherit